MrThinkJ/MrThinkJ/README.md

-- 👋 Hi, I’m @MrThinkJ, a normal and nothing strange coder
+- I’m MrThinkJ, a normal and nothing strange coder

 <!---
 MrThinkJ/MrThinkJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.